Paris has the Eiffel Tower, New York the Statue of Liberty, and Gothenburg has its archipelago.

 100+ places, and it’s yours if you want it.

 There are over one hundred places listed.
 This list is updated regularly.
 Some you’ll see in five or ten minutes, and others might take you weeks.
 Some are within the city, some are almost 200 km away.
 Still West Sweden.
-It’s a large country.
+It’s a large county.

 Some are expensive, some are dirt cheap, free even.
 I think there’s plenty for most people.
 And here’s how it works.
 Download the Gothenburg DIY guide to the left.